raspberrypilearning/sense-hat-pong/worksheet.md

         if event.action == 'pressed':
             y -= 1
     ```
-    Now save and run your code and you should be able to move the bat.
-Can you find the bug in your code?
+    Now save and run your code, and you should be able to move the bat.
+There should be a bug in your code, though: can you spot it?

 1. If you move the bat too far up, your program tries to draw the bat off the LED grid.
 You need to check that the `y` variable never goes lower than `1`.